Twigonometry/writeup-converter/README.md

 # writeup-converter

 A Python script for grabbing markdown files and Obsidian attachments from one folder and copying them to another.
+Also contains a 'website formatter' that uses regex to parse markdown headers and links and reformat them to create Jekyll-friendly links and contents tables.

 Also contains a quick and dirty bash script that does the same thing with less pizzazz.